 I am also enamoured with Mother Nature, and in recent years I have the fortune of having a couple of Royal Swans, numerous coots, ducks, mallards, seagulls, and sometimes Canada geese as neighbours.
 Consequently I am getting insights into the fascinating world of the Animal Kingdom.
 I have written several stories of swans, changes of seasons and the beauty of flowers and plants, and I have plans to share more of my discoveries of other species, as well as human stories.

 Where possible, I will inject fun, humour and laughters in the writing.
 I know from experience of more than seven years of blog writing that the most popular posts are those which make readers smile and laugh.
 I want visitors to this site enjoying themselves.
 The purpose of my blog has always been: Informative and interesting, engaging and enjoyable.
 That will not change.

 Travelling id my lifelong Passion

 Travelling opens my mind and energises my spirits, elevating my soul to new heights.
-I am thrilled that I am able to interact with people from different races and cultures, learning fascinating customs and meeting amazing people in this wonderful, ever changeable world.
+I am thrilled that I am able to interact with people from different races and cultures, learning fascinating customs and meeting amazing people in this wonderful, ever changing world.
 Each day and in every way.
 Navigating through the real and virtual worlds, my life has been enriched and my vision expanded, beyond my wildest dreams.

 Our world is getting smaller and communications easier and faster than ever before.
 So many advances have been made, and amazing transformations are taking place every day.
 Being able to write and connect with readers is a wonderful gift and true privilege.